 - Assign coordinates to each country in the data

-- In the copy of the workshop data sheet on Google spreadsheets, go to Data, Pivot Tables
+- In Google spreadsheets, go to Data, Pivot Tables

 - In the Pivot table editor on the right, enter: